When The White House Can't Be Believed

 Regardless, NPR and other news organizations say Nielsen was dead wrong: There was a policy with a clear underlying rationale.

-Back in May, White House chief of staff John Kelly back spoke with NPR's John Burnett in an interview that made headlines around the world.
+Back in May, White House chief of staff John Kelly spoke with NPR's John Burnett in an interview that made headlines around the world.
 Kelly told Burnett that the laws against people entering the country without legal status had to be enforced.

 Kelly: The laws are the laws.
 But a big name of the game is deterrence.